-The Steam Packet Inn was situated on the Eastern corner of Hunter and Newcomen Streets, Newcastle.
-This was the same allotment or close to that the Australian Inn was situated on. - See Map of Newcastle.
+The site of the new Steam Packet on the Eastern corner of Hunter and Newcomen Streets, was the same allotment or close to, that of the Australian Inn. - See Map of Newcastle.

 Carts and barrels went in from Hunter Street by a narrow lane at the side of Buxton's property and when barrels were filled, continued along the lane and came out in Newcomen Street at the rear of the Steam Packet.